quantsingularity/QuantumBallot/infrastructure/docs/ARCHITECTURE.md

 The phased implementation approach ensures systematic deployment of security controls and capabilities while maintaining operational continuity and minimizing business disruption.
 The architecture supports continuous improvement and adaptation to evolving threats, regulatory requirements, and business needs.

-Through careful implementation of these architectural principles and components, the Chainocracy platform will provide a secure, reliable, and compliant foundation for democratic processes while maintaining the highest levels of security, privacy, and operational excellence.
+Through careful implementation of these architectural principles and components, the QuantumBallot platform will provide a secure, reliable, and compliant foundation for democratic processes while maintaining the highest levels of security, privacy, and operational excellence.